ymyke/cardio/README.md

   likelihood to lose the card? -- Then, a save game and game progress score would somehow take into account a hash over the entire game to make sure the game has not been tampered with?
 Then only authoritative scores are allowed in leaderboards etc.
   Can the TSM be used somehow to that end?
+Or some authoritative docker images with the software?
+Of course one option is always to deploy on the web and run it centralized.
 - Corveaux special ability/animal?
 Can consume ghosts/souls/spirits and release them as blood/energy/...?
 - Have floor tiles with special effects?
 I.e., more strength if a create is on it?